A many-body perturbation theory approach to energy band alignment at the crystalline tetracene-silicon interface: Introduction

 \section{Introduction}

-The interest in crystalline hybrid inorganic-organic semiconductor (HIOS) heterostructures is motivated by their potential to increase the quantum efficiency of photovoltaic devices \cite{MacQueen}, overcoming the Shockley-Queisser limit \cite{Shockley-Queisser}.
+The interest in crystalline hybrid inorganic-organic semiconductor (HIOS) heterostructures is motivated by their potential to increase the internal quantum efficiency of photovoltaic devices \cite{MacQueen}, overcoming the Shockley-Queisser limit \cite{Shockley-Queisser}.
 In many modern proposals of HIOS devices, the organic layer facilitates efficient optical generation of excitons via the singlet fission effect, while the inorganic layer provides efficient separation and transport of charge carriers towards the electrodes \cite{MacQueen,Einzinger2019,Niederhausen2020}.
-Such a device operation requires efficient energy and/or charge transfer across the interface \cite{schlesinger2016energy, zhou2021optoelectronic}.
-The motivation for this study is recent experimental characterizations of the energy transfer between hydrogen passivated silicon (Si) and tetracene (Tc) that have not shown any significant transfer of the triplet excitons \cite{MacQueen,Einzinger2019}.
-Also, it has been recently demonstrated experimentally that introducing HfON inorganic inter-layer between Si and Tc can improve the transfer \cite{Einzinger2019}.
-One of the obstacles preventing efficient energy transfer can be an exciton dissociation at the interface.
+Such device operation requires efficient energy transfer across the interface \cite{schlesinger2016energy, zhou2021optoelectronic}.
+Recent experimental characterizations of the interface between hydrogen passivated silicon (Si) and tetracene (Tc) have shown rather weak energy transfer for the triplet excitons \cite{MacQueen,Einzinger2019}.
+However, it has been also recently demonstrated that introducing HfON inorganic inter-layer between Si and Tc can improve the transfer \cite{Einzinger2019}.
+One of the obstacles preventing efficient energy transfer is exciton dissociation at the interface.
 This process can involve transitions through a series of the inter-layer charge transfer exciton states \cite{Bakulin2013}, which, in turn, depend on the energy band alignment.
 It is therefore crucial to have an accurate understanding of the band alignment in the vicinity of the interface.